iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Include IFCI Parameters

-Once this is selected, a second option will appear for including pulsing module configurations.
+When IFCI Configuration Paraeters is selected, a second option will appear for including pulsing module configurations.
 If you plan on using `underactuated propellers <https://www.vertiq.co/up12>`_, select this as well.

-Once done, press ``Q`` and then ``Y`` to save the configuration.
+When all of your desired configuration options are selected, press ``Q`` and then ``Y`` to save the configuration.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/save.png
     :align: center